About #21 - 50 francs Belain d'Esnambuc Type 1946

 Saint-Pierre-and-Miquelon.
 No date and no territory name (1946).
 Work of William Fel.
 Dimensions: 144 x 78 mm.
 Printer: Banque de France.
 Watemark with Ceres head in profile on the right.
 Front and back: Multicolored printing.
 Front: The value "50" are printed in red.
 The numbering and the signature are printed in black.
 On the left, portrait of Belain d'Esnanbuc, french settler and buccaneer at the origin of the french presence in the West Indies.
 On the right a caravel sailing at full speed on the ocean.
 One signature: The Director General: A. Postel-Vinay.
 Back: Naked woman wearing jewelry and tribal decorations in front of a village hut.
 On the right, article 139 of the Penal Code printed in a clear cartridge.
 No known specimens.
 Number range of issued notes: 8,600,001 to 8,700,000 or 100,000 printed banknotes.
 This very rare note has never been offered for sale.
-Two known notes: M.4-08467 (8.608.467) and M.4-19074 (8.619.074).
+Few known copies!

 6 Sales archives of #21 - 50 francs Belain d'Esnambuc Type 1946

 Create an account to consult sales archives